 With over 300 days of sunshine a year, little rain and mild winters, there’s a very good chance that you’ll be sitting under clear blue skies at any time of the year.
 All the better for enjoying its urban beaches or lingering over long outdoor lunches.

-Valencia is a wonderful place to visit if you are on a budget or on a solo trip.
+Valencia is one of the best Spanish cities to visit if you are on a budget or on a solo trip.

 One of the disadvantages of travelling alone is that it can be relatively expensive.
 Thus, affordability can play a big part in choosing the perfect solo travel destination.